 During his first coaching stop with the Hornets, he served in both an assistant coach and volunteer capacity.
 That included the 2017 season, when as an assistant coach, he helped the team to a Big Sky Conference regular season championship, a 26-10 overall record, 15-1 in league play, and a trip to the National Invitational Volleyball Championship (NIVC).
 The conference title was the program’s first since 2007.

-During his five years with the program, the Hornets combined for a 109-57 overall record, 62-19 in league, and won at least 20 games four times.
+During his six years with the program, the Hornets combined for a 129-67 overall record, 74-23 in league, and won at least 20 games five times.
 That included back-to-back Big Sky South Division championships (2017, 2016).
 In addition, the team won 31 consecutive Big Sky regular season home matches, a streak that stretched from the beginning of the 2015 season until late 2018.

 Fluette spent five years playing for Sacramento State’s club volleyball team where he was a two-time All-American, four-time all-league selection and two-time team captain.
 He helped the Hornets to a 155-62 combined record, and finished his career with 1,845 kills, 786 digs, 395 blocks and 190 aces.